Note: This review was posted on the KC Stage review system.

-Rent, book, music, and lyrics by Jonathan Larson; produced by The Barn Players: seen November 21, 2010
+Rent, book, music, and lyrics written by Jonathan Larson; directed by Eric Magnus.
+Produced by The Barn Players (Kansas City).
+Copyright 1993.
+(Seen November 21, 2010.)

 I’m very bi-polar when it comes to the musical Rent.
 While I do like most of the music (especially “Life Support” and “Seasons of Love”), I despise the ongoing voice mail songs and “Christmas Bells” songs (one or two of these both would be okay — but it just gets old way too quick) and am not a fan of the fact that we don’t really get a full song through the whole show, instead getting snippets here and there.

 And while I like the theme of ‘no day but today’ and ‘be true to your artist side’, I have a hard time with a ‘don’t be commercial’ theme when the Rent logo is plastered over everything, as well as have a hard time with ‘support people in difficult times’ when you have to be at least middle class to even think about seeing a professional version of this production.
 (And it doesn’t help that Team America: World Police did a great send-up of another inherent problem with the show of it coming across a bit too pretentious and, while I know AIDS is rampant, having the show feel at times like it’s “Everyone has AIDS!
 AIDS AIDS AIDS!”)